institutional/grin-transfer/docs/sql-queries.md

 LIMIT 20;
 ```

-### Find processing bottlenecks
+### Processing bottlenecks

-Find books that have been requested for processing but haven't been converted:
+Requested but not converted:
 ```sql
 SELECT
     COUNT(*) as books_requested_but_not_converted